dragonman225/trigger-webhook-from-notion/README.md

    ```

 3. Load this extension into your browser.
 Since this is an unpacked extension, it needs to be loaded in developer mode or debug mode.

-   For **Google Chrome** or **Chromium-based**, follow the tutorial : https://developer.chrome.com/extensions/getstarted.
+   For **Google Chrome** or **Chromium-based**, follow the tutorial: https://developer.chrome.com/extensions/getstarted.

-   For **Firefox**, follow the tutorial : https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Installing.
+   For **Firefox**, follow the tutorial: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Installing.

-4. Open a table in Notion to test it out !
+4. Open a table in Notion to test it out!

 ## How it works

 ### Motivation

 In my case, I want to trigger Netlify's webhook to rebuild my static blog when I update posts on Notion with a single click.
 The webhook needs to be triggered by an empty `POST` request, but I couldn't find a block in Notion that can do a `POST` request.
-In addition, I use a full-page table to manage my posts, so there's actually no way to insert other type of blocks unless I change the framework's logic.
+In addition, I use a full-page table to manage my posts, so there's actually no way to insert other type of blocks unless I change the [Notablog](https://github.com/dragonman225/notablog)'s logic.

 ### The Extension

 #### Prepare a trigger button

-By chance, I think of HTML `<form>`, where I can specify the HTTP method and in my case I just need to `POST` with an empty form.
-This is attractive to me because it even doesn't need AJAX, which means easier to implement !
+I think of HTML's `<form>`, where I can specify the HTTP method and in my case I just need to `POST` with an empty form.
+This is attractive to me because it doesn't need AJAX, which means easier to implement !

 So, I write the following